theo-armour/agenda/1-simplicity/2023-12-30-cash-flow-design.md

 # [Simplicity Read Me]( https://theo-armour.github.io/agenda/#1-simplicity/README.md ) /  [2023-12-30 Cash Flow Design]( https://theo-armour.github.io/agenda/#1-simplicity/2023-12-30-cash-flow-design.md )

+## Preface 2024-01-15

+This paper is still quite higgledy-piggledy.
+I have no good example or template - and no previous experience to follow.
+Maybe one day...

 ## Preface 2024-01-04

-Having now written the "2024-01-02-preface" document, I have a better I dead about what to write about here.
+Having now written the "2024-01-02-preface" document, I have a better I idea about what to write about here.
 So expect more detail and background here in the next few days.

 ## Concept